 This calculation is completed for every half hour and the maximum value from the billing period is captured.

-The chargeable capacity is, for each billing period, the highest of the Maximum Import Capacity or the actual capacity, calculated as above, with the same charge rate applying throughout the year.

 Only kVArh Import and kVArh Export values occurring at times of kWh Import are used.

 Capacity Value Calculations – Export

 The actual capacity utilised will be calculated by the following formula: